 While rats were definitely a nuisance at this time in Germany, there is little evidence to suggest that the Pied Piper was a rat-catcher or that he was hired by the town.
 The earliest accounts offer no mention at all of rats, and it wasn't until the 16th century that this version of the story emerged.

-The rat-catcher-turned-child-murderer theory also has some obvious holes in the simple logic of it.
-Are we to believe that a group of over 100 children went with this man because he was that damn good at playing the pipe?
-Also, where were hell were all the parents?
+The rat-catcher-turned-child-slayer theory also has some obvious holes in the simple logic of it.
+Are we to believe that a group of over 1,000 children went with this man because he was that damn good at playing the pipe?
+Also, where the hell were all the parents?

-Cited as evidence for this theory is the similarly themed "Dance of the Dead" or "Danse Macabre," an artistic genre popularized in the fifteenth century.
-This dance symbolized death as a uniting force and depicted death as a person who summoned people from every social status to dance on the grave together.
-If the children of Hamelin had all tragically died, the Pied Piper could be a coping mechanism in the same vein, with the added similarity of music.
+Cited as evidence for this theory is the similarly themed "Dance of the Dead," or "Danse Macabre," an artistic genre popularized in the 15th century.
+This dance symbolized death as a uniting force and depicted it as a person who summoned people from every social status to dance on the grave together.
+If the children of Hamelin had all tragically passed, the Pied Piper could be a coping mechanism in the same vein, with the added similarity of music.
 It would also make sense that the town decided to depict his image on the window of a church if he were a symbol of unity rather than a pedophile.